Amazon Data Engineer Interview Guide

 Practice system design with AWS services

 Amazon interviewers expect familiarity with AWS.
-You do not need to be an expert, but saying 'I would use Kinesis for streaming ingestion, S3 for raw storage, Glue for ETL, and Redshift for the warehouse' is much more credible than generic answers.
+Saying 'I would use Kinesis for streaming ingestion, S3 for raw storage, Glue for ETL, and Redshift for the warehouse' is much more credible than generic answers.
 Study 3 to 4 common DE system design problems and practice sketching architecture with AWS components.

 Simulate the full loop